Ballina Town F.C.

 Ballina Town F.C. is an Irish association football club based in Ballina, County Mayo.
 Their senior men's team play in the Mayo Association Football League.
-They have previously played in the Connacht Senior League.
+The club previously played in the Connacht Senior League and qualified for the 1989–90 FAI Cup.
 Their senior women's team play in the Mayo Women's Football League and have previously played in the FAI Women's Cup.

 History

 Early years

-Ballina Town F.C. was founded on 8 December 1961 in Geraghty's public house in Ballina.
+Ballina Town Football Club was founded on 8 December 1961 in a public house called Geraghty's in Ballina.
 Originally the club was named St Patrick's F.C. but six months later it adopted the name of its hometown.
 The club subsequently joined the Mayo Association Football League and finished as runners-up in 1966–67.
 They were runners up again in 1973–74, 1974–75, 1985–86 and 1987–88.
 In 1976–77 they also won the Connacht Junior Cup.

 Connacht Senior League

-Between 1989–90 and 1999–2000 Ballina Town's senior team played in the Connacht Senior League.
+Between 1989–90 and 1999–2000 Ballina Town's senior team played in the Connacht Senior League (CSL).
 In 1989–90, while playing in the CSL, Ballina Town became the first club from County Mayo to play in the first round of the FAI Cup.
 However they were defeated 4–0 by Shelbourne.
 Ballina Town were also runners-up to Mervue United in the 1992–93 Connacht Senior Cup.